giovannipremoli/Spatial_ecology_R_2024__/README.md

-# Spatial Ecology R 2024
+# Spatial Ecology in R 2024
 This repo is going to collect the whole code for the course by Duccio Rocchini

 This course is ranging from September 2024 to January 2025